-- Although you are still a while away from feeling his movements, your baby is pretty active.
-He can do a lot now, including flexing his wrists.
+- Although you are still a while away from feeling your baby’s movements, he/she is pretty active and can do a lot now, including flexing his/her wrists.

-- His facial features are becoming more defined, and his ears, upper lip, and the tip of his nose are quite visible.
+- Facial features are becoming more defined, and the ears, upper lip, and the tip of the nose are quite visible.

-- His emerging fingers and toes are now only slightly webbed.
+- Emerging fingers and toes are now only slightly webbed.

-- Although still pretty tiny, your baby is beginning to form his tastebuds.
+- Although still pretty tiny, your baby is beginning to form tastebuds.

-- His tadpole-like tail is beginning to disappear.
+- Your baby’s tadpole-like tail is beginning to disappear at pregnancy week 8.